Belfast Zoo: Incidents

 In 2001, a wolf-like dog broke into the kangaroo enclosure and killed one of the younger kangaroos that had been born at the zoo.
 The same year, vandals broke into the zoo and attacked several penguins in their enclosure with an iron bar.
 One was thrown into the lion's den and killed.

 In 2010, a female white-nosed coati escaped and was not found for more than five weeks.

 In 2013, and again in 2015, several macaques escaped.
 They were found several days later.

 In 2018, a spider monkey escaped and died after being hit by a car on the nearby motorway.

 In 2019, a red panda escaped due to a power fault in her enclosure.
 She was found the next day in a residential area, a mile away from the zoo.
+That same year, chimpanzees at the zoo used a branch as a ladder to briefly escape their enclosure.

+In 2023, politicians expressed concerns after a Freedom of Information request found that 84 animals had died at the zoo in the past three years.

+In 2024, whistleblowers came forward to expose multiple recent incidents at the zoo.
+A male alpaca had euthanised after a fight with two other male alpacas; his leg had been broken and another alpaca's jaw was broken.
+The whistleblower stated that male alpacas should not have been kept together in the same pen.
+A new male capybara was bitten and drowned by another capybara when introduced to a new colony with 'insufficient supervision'.
+An 'unknown predator' had been hunting and killing the flamingos at night for weeks.
+They also stated that a troop of colobus monkeys had broken loose from their enclosure and that it had been kept secret; the zoo confirmed that “a small number of baby colobus monkeys and their mothers briefly left their enclosure” in July but that the animals did not get beyond “the perimeter of their wider habitat” and were returned.

+That same year, an employee at the zoo was allegedly locked in the lion enclosure.

+In 2026, a Freedom of Information request found that the number of animal deaths at the zoo had risen 40% in the past two years.